 These standards were set by the National Organic Program in the United States, which defines organic as being generally free of pesticides, antibiotics, and hormones, has not been irradiated or fertilized, and contains no genetically modified ingredients.

 Let’s further decipher that definition: organic food can still contain organic pesticides and fertilizers.
 The term, usually associated with organic farming, doesn’t imply it always benefits the environment.
 Since organic farming yields much less products, compared to conventional farming due to crop failure, it requires far more lands to produce the same amount of products, thus the need to transform more natural habitat to farmlands.

 The standard also doesn’t specify suppliers of the food, even though many organic foodies believe their actions go against big, evil food corporations.
 Get this: organic food is the fastest growing segment of U.S. agriculture.
 Big companies like Wal-mart and General Mills are all in the game.
-Trader Joe’s, which generated nearly $8 billion in 2008, is owned by the German Albrecht family (the tenth richest guy in the world in 2010, as ranked by Forbes), not happy Southern Californian farmers.
+Trader Joe’s, which generated nearly more than $8 billion in sales recently, is owned by the German Albrecht family (One among the richest guys in the world, as ranked by Forbes), not happy Southern Californian farmers.

 Sure, it’s going to cost more than Ramen noodles and Mac and Cheese, but it’s not necessarily unaffordable, especially if you are good at finding bargains at the farmers markets.

 But by eating locally, you can make a commitment to your health, the environment and local economy.
 What’s not to love?
 Just go buy that $1.5 pound tomatoes already; your tummy can thank me later.

 What’s your favorite place to shop for local and organic produce?
 What are your secrets to finding deals on healthy food?